CarlosGS20/Typical-load-profile-MV-CIGRE-benchmark/README.md

 Representing the winter variable (without interpolation) and the winter data interpolated at hourly intervals, the following results are obtained:

 ![texto cualquiera por si no carga la imagen](https://github.com/CarlosGS20/Typical-load-profile-MV-CIGRE-benchmark/blob/main/Profiles_consumption_comparison.jpg)

+Thus the data of the graph is now available for use.